lukasroegner/homebridge-nello/README.md

 * Motion Sensor
 * Video Doorbell
 * Configurable Switch to automatically open the door on ring

-## Disclaimer

-Nello went bankrupt and was bought by Sclak.
-The public API was down for a long time after the announcement in October 2019 (though the app worked intermittently), but is back online as of August 2020.
-This plugin may stop working at any time due to this uncertainty.
-(See: [#48](https://github.com/lukasroegner/homebridge-nello/issues/48))

 ## Migration Guide from 0.5.x to 1.x.x